Skip to main content

 • Only the resources (CPU and RAM, instances, and disk space)

-• Any combination of the three (code and data, data and resources, etc.)
+• Any combination of the three (code and data, code and resources, data and resources, or all three)

 When you sync the data, Upsun checks if the child environment’s disk size is at least equivalent to the parent’s.